cern-fts/webfts/docs/README.md

 In addition FTS REST should be configured to send teh CORS headers needed for WebFTS AJAX calls.
 An example of cross domain conf file can be found at [cross-domain.conf] (../conf/cross-domain.conf)

+Further configuration is needed in oder to support Dropbox integration, please contact the support for this